ajdapretnar/orange/docs/tutorial/rst/data.rst

 The rest of the table gives the data.
-Note that there are 5 instances in our table above (check the original file to see other).
-Orange is rather free in what attribute value names it uses, so they do not need all to start with a letter like in our example.
+Note that there are 5 instances in our table above (check the original file to see the rest).
+Orange is rather free in what attribute value names it uses, so they do not need to all start with a letter like in our example.

-You may download :download:`lenses.tab <code/lenses.tab>` to a target directory and there open a python shell.
-Alternatively, just execute the code below; this particular data set comes with Orange instalation, and Orange knows where to find it:
+You may download :download:`lenses.tab <code/lenses.tab>` to a target directory and then open a python shell in it.
+Alternatively, just execute the code below; this particular data set comes as part of Orange instalation, and the program knows where to find it:

     >>> import Orange
     >>> data = Orange.data.Table("lenses")
     >>>

-Note that for the file name no suffix is needed; as Orange checks if any files in the current directory are of the readable type.
+Note that for the file name no suffix is needed; Orange checks if any files in the current directory are of the readable type.
 The call to ``Orange.data.Table`` creates an object called ``data`` that holds your data set and information about the lenses domain:

 >>> print data.domain.features
 <Orange.feature.Discrete 'age', Orange.feature.Discrete 'prescription', Orange.feature.Discrete 'astigmatic', Orange.feature.Discrete 'tear_rate'>